-(4) The termination by the temporary employment services of an employee's service with a client, whether at the instance of the temporary employment service or the client, for the purpose of avoiding the operation of subsection (3)(b) or because the employee exercised a right in terms of this Act, is a dismissal.

-(5) An employee deemed to be an employee of the client in terms of subsection (3)(b) must be treated on the whole not less favourably than an employee of the client performing the same or similar work, unless there is a justifiable reason for different treatment.

-(6) The Minister must by notice in the Government Gazette invite representations from the public on which categories of work should be deemed to be temporary service by notice issued by the Minister in terms of subsection (1)(c).
+19 (4) The termination by the temporary employment services of an employee's service with a client, whether at the instance of the temporary employment service or the client, for the purpose of avoiding the operation of subsection (3)(b) or because the employee exercised a right in terms of this Act, is a dismissal.
+5 (5) An employee deemed to be an employee of the client in terms of subsection (3)(b) must be treated on the whole not less favourably than an employee of the client performing the same or similar work, unless there is a justifiable reason for different treatment.
+(6) The Minister must by notice in the Government Gazette invite 10 representations from the public on which categories of work should be deemed to be temporary service by notice issued by the Minister in terms of subsection (1)(c).
 (7) The Minister must consult with NEDLAC before publishing a notice or a provision in a sectoral determination contemplated in subsection (1)(c).
-15

-(8) If there is conflict between a collective agreement concluded in a bargaining council, a sectoral determination or a notice by the Minister contemplated in subsection (1)(c)-

-- (a) the collective agreement takes precedence over a sectoral determination or notice; and - (b) the notice takes precedence over the sectoral determination.

-(9) Employees contemplated in this section, whose services were procured for or provided to a client by a temporary employment service in terms of section 198(1) before the commencement of the Labour Relations Amendment Act, 2014, acquire the rights contemplated in subsections (3), (4) and (5) with effect from three months after the commencement of the Labour Relations Amendment Act, 2014.

-Fixed term contracts with employees earning below earnings threshold a contract of employment that terminates on 50 (a) the occurrence of a specified event; (b) the completion of a specified task or project; or (c) a fixed date, other than an employee 's normal or agreed retirement age, subject to subsection (3).
-(2) This section does not apply to- 35 (a) employees earning in excess of the threshold prescribed by the Minister in terms of section 6(3) of the Basic Conditions of Employment Act; (b) an employer that employs less than 10 employees, or that employs less than 50 employees and whose business has been in operation for less 40 than two years, unless- (i) the employer conducts more than one business; or (ii) the business was formed by the division or dissolution for any reason of an existing business; and (c) an employee employed in terms of a fixed term contract which is 45 permitted by any statute, sectoral determination or collective agree- ment.
-(3) An employer may employ an employee on a fixed term contract or successive fixed term contracts for longer than three months of employment only if- 50 (a) the nature of the work for which the employee is employed is of a limited or definite duration; or (b) the employer can demonstrate any other justifiable reason for fixing the term of the contract.
-(4) Without limiting the generality of subsection (3), the conclusion of a 55 fixed term contract will be justified if the employee- (a) is replacing another employee who is temporarily absent from work; (b) is employed on account of a temporary increase in the volume of work which is not expected to endure beyond 12 months:
+15 (8) If there is conflict between a collective agreement concluded in a bargaining council, a sectoral determination or a notice by the Minister contemplated in subsection (1)(c)- (a) the collective agreement takes precedence over a sectoral determination or notice; and 20 (b) the notice takes precedence over the sectoral determination.
+(9) Employees contemplated in this section, whose services were procured for or provided to a client by a temporary employment service in terms of section 198(1) before the commencement of the Labour Relations Amendment Act, 2013, acquire the rights contemplated in subsections (3), 25 (4) and (5) with effect from three months after the commencement of the Labour Relations Amendment Act, 2013.
+Fixed term contracts with employees earning below earnings threshold 198B.
+(1) For the purpose of this section, a 'fixed term contract' means a contract of employment that terminates on- 30 (a) the occurrence of a specified event; (b) the completion of a specified task or project; or (c) a fixed date, other than an employee's normal or agreed retirement age, subject to subsection (3).
+35 (2) This section does not apply to- (a) employees earning in excess of the threshold prescribed by the Minister in terms of section 6(3) of the Basic Conditions of Employment Act; (b) an employer that employs less than 10 employees, or that employs less than 50 employees and whose business has been in operation for less 40 than two years, unless-(i) the employer conducts more than one business; or the business was formed by the division or dissolution for any reason of an existing business; and (c) an employee employed in terms of a fixed term contract which is 45 permitted by any statute, sectoral determination or collective agreement.
+(3) An employer may employ an employee on a fixed term contract or successive fixed term contracts for longer than three months of employment 50 (a) the nature of the work for which the employee is employed is of a limited or definite duration; or fixed term contract will be justified if the employee-

+which is not expected to endure beyond 12 months;